Coronavirus: Council tenants

 If you require an emergency or urgent repair call 01738 476000.

 Thank you for your continued understanding and co-operation during this difficult time.

 Repairs work may involve you allowing our Trades Staff into your homes.
 We know that many of you may be concerned about letting someone into your home at this time, and so we have created some guidelines to reassure you about what we will do to keep you, your family and our staff safe.

 Contacting your Locality Housing Office

-All of our Locality Housing Offices remain closed in line with Scottish Government guidance, but staff are still available to provide you with assistance.
+All of our Locality Housing Offices remain closed in line with Scottish Government working from home guidance, but staff are still available to provide you with assistance.
 If you have an enquiry please call 01738 476000 (option 2) to speak to a member of your Locality Housing Team.